Sunday, December 18, 2011

 The Wildcat (1921)

-Inside Fort Tossenstein, everything looks like fondant.
+Everything in Fort Tossenstein looks like fondant.
 Furnishings, lintels, standalone statues—the snowbound base’s interior details are broad and bulbous, wavy and swooping, conveying shapes but not convincing you of them; they’re decorative, but not practical.
 Were a character to break off a piece of a coffee table and eat it, you’d not be surprised.

 That doesn’t happen in The Wildcat, but it could have.
-Ernst Lubitsch’s 1921 effort is a piece of comic hyperactivity, unconstrained by plot or much else except physics.
+Ernst Lubitsch’s 1921 effort is a piece of comic hyperactivity, unconstrained by plot or much else.
 It is not a sophisticated film, and would be offended to be so accused.
 Main characters Alexis and Rischka, and Alexis’ would-be father-in-law, the pompous Bavarian stereotype who commands the Fort, have only the simplest motivations.
-What matters here is what they do, not why, and the story, such as it is, exists only to get us to the next joke.
+What matters here is what they do, not why.

 The Wildcat concerns, to the minimum degree it has to, the love life of Lieutenant Alexis (Paul Heidemann): an officer transferred to the Fort, and captured, en route, by mountain bandits.
 The bandits include Rischka, played vigorously by Pola Negri.
 She lets him go, but keeps his photo on the wall of her hut, along with his pants.

-Negri, who’s described as “smoldering” and “exotic” a lot, isn’t here.
-She’s practically feral, feared and lusted after by the rest of the bandits, whom she regularly beats the tar out of.
+Negri, who’s often described as “smoldering” and “exotic”, isn’t here.
+She’s practically feral: feared and lusted after by the rest of the bandits, whom she regularly beats the tar out of.
 They don’t much mind.
-Her Rischka is intrigued by Alexis, and the frothy interior of the Fort, and the various perfumes and powders women wear in there, but you get the impression she could take it or leave it all.
+Her Rischka is intrigued by Alexis, and the frothy interior of the Fort, and the various perfumes and powders women in there wear, but you get the impression she could take it or leave it all.
 If Heidemann, half-bemused, half-zoned-out, sets the tone of the film, it’s Negri, with her berserker energy, who sets the pace.
 Watch her grab Alexis for a lip-lock, hauling him into her lap like he’s her virginal bride.

-The Wildcat is already strange-looking film, with its blunt fakery and glamorous lead, dressed in rags, hair looking like a shrub—but that isn’t enough for Lubitsch.
-No. He often pulls us further into Weirdsville by blocking off portions of images, literally distorting what we see.
+The Wildcat is already strange-looking film, with its blunt fakery and glamorous lead dressed in rags, hair looking like a shrub—but that isn’t enough for Lubitsch.
+No. He pulls us further into Weirdsville by blocking off portions of images, literally distorting what we see.

-This technique couldn’t be less subtle.
-Lubitsch’s irregular black frames enclose whatever we’re looking at, effectively giving the scene a ‘shape.’
+Lubitsch’s irregular black frames enclose what we’re looking at, effectively giving the scene a ‘shape.’
 Some shapes are simple ovals, circles or rectangles, but others are elaborate, forming the outline of a woman’s lips, or an octagon, or sharp teeth.

-Yet, there is a telescopic effect at work here.
+There's sort of a telescopic effect at work here.
 Looking at figures through a telescope trivializes them—they’re smaller than you, their affairs distant and puny.
-The more serious they take themselves, the sillier they become—the more dangerous they are, the dumber they seem, because they’re unaware of being watched.
+The more serious they take themselves, therefore, the sillier they become—and the dumber they seem, because they’re unaware of being watched.
 Lubitsch’s masking technique gives us a similar, superior attitude as observers—a status we’re unable to forget about, because Lubitsch makes the frame so intrusive.
 Only an audience can see a frame.

 The Wildcat loses steam in its last act.
 Here, and only here, does Lubitsch attempt a comedy of manners—challenging Rischka and Alexis to commit or cut bait.
-It’s a mistake, because their love story, up to now, is driven more by the conventions of love stories than actual feelings.
-We know it, and so do they, and it was a good for everybody.
-Still, the film is as close as the Silent Era gets to the Marx Brothers or even Monty Python, subordinating everything to the joke, including itself.
-For that, and for the unique aesthetic it delivers, The Wildcat’s an easy recommendation.
+It’s a mistake, because their love story, up to now, has been driven more by the conventions of love stories than actual feelings.
+We know it, and so do they, and it was good.
+Still, the film is as close as the Silent Era gets to the Marx Brothers or even Monty Python: subordinating everything to the joke, including, I think, the joke.
+For that, and for the unique aesthetic it delivers, The Wildcat is easy to recommend.

 Where to find The Wildcat: